carolgilabert/carols-blog/src/pages/blog/ffconf-2018/index.md

 If the answer was 1, it would get bumped to the top of the priority list; if it was 2, it would get pushed to the bottom and 3 would leave it somewhere in the middle.
 They found it a powerful recipe to work out what truly made a difference in making their event as accessible as possible.

-While having a big budget makes things easier, there are things you can do for free.
+There is no denying that having a big budget makes things easier, but there are things you can do for free.
 Crafting your content with care, using gender neutral pronouns and a suitable tone of voice goes a very long way to showing what kind of space your event is.
 Jenny also shared their experience providing child care at WordCamp.
 While it is costly and vetting professionals is difficult, it does make a big difference to parents.
-While their creche was under-utilised the first year, having it in the first place let parents know that this was an event they could attend, and as a result the following year it was full.
+Their creche was under-utilised the first year, but having it in the first place let parents know that this was an event they could attend, and as a result the following year it was full.

 Jenny also highlighted the importance of self-support.
 It makes things simpler for everyone involved if attendees can support themselves using the structure of the event.
 Providing specific spaces like a quiet room, lactation room, multi faith room and adequate signing help attendees navigate the space independently.